 Get an array containing all the transcripts in this clique.
-User is responsible for deleting the array.

-void agn\transcript\clique\to\gff3 (AgnTranscriptClique \clique, FILE \outstream, const char \prefix)
+User is responsible for deleting the array. - void agn_transcript_clique_to_gff3 (AgnTranscriptClique clique, FILE outstream, const char prefix)

-Print the transcript clique to the given outstream in GFF3 format, optionally with a prefix.
+Print the transcript clique to the given outstream in GFF3 format, optionally with a prefix. - bool agn_transcript_clique_unit_test (AgnUnitTest test) Run unit tests for this class.
+Returns true if all tests passed.